 - 7.1 The vast majority of General Practitioners provision in Britain has been through the NHS.
 Up until the 31 March 2013, NHS North Lancashire was the Primary Care Trust responsible for commissioning health services for residents of Lancaster, Fylde and Wyre Districts.
-Since 1 April 2013, Lancashire County Council (LCC) has been responsible for public health, Clinical Commissioning Groups have been primarily responsible for hospital and community services and NHS England are responsible for primary health care. - 7.2 There are 39 GPs in Fylde (June 2011), which equates to approximately one GP for every 1,950 people in Fylde.
+Since 1 April 2013, Lancashire County Council (LCC) has been responsible for public health, Clinical Commissioning Groups have been primarily responsible for hospital and community services and NHS England are responsible for primary health care. - 7.2 There are 39 General Practitioners (GPs) in Fylde (June 2011), which equates to approximately one GP doctor for every 1,950 people in Fylde.
 This is in line with the desired national provision of around 1,500 to 2,000 people for each GP.
 It should be noted that there are additional GPs close to the borough boundary.
 For example, Great Eccleston Health Centre (within Wyre) has six GPs, and this centre is used by residents of Elswick and Little Eccleston.
-There is also GP provision close to the borough boundary in Blackpool. - 7.3 GPs in Fylde are mainly located in the urban settlements of Lytham, St Annes and Kirkham.
-However, a Primary Care Centre is available at both Freckleton and Ansdell which has GP provision.
-Great Eccleston, just outside the borough boundary, also has a health centre with GP provision. - 7.4 There will be a need to provide primary care services to expanded populations whenever significant housing developments are planned.
+There is also GP provision close to the borough boundary in Blackpool. - 7.3 GPs in Fylde are mainly located in the Key Service Centres of Lytham, St Annes and Kirkham.
+However, a Primary Care Centre is available at both Freckleton (Local Service Centre) and Ansdell (part of Lytham), which has GP provision.
+Great Eccleston, just outside the borough boundary in Wyre, also has a health centre with GP provision. - 7.4 There will be a need to provide primary care services to expanded populations whenever significant housing developments are planned.
 The impact of the strategic development sites on GP capacity is outlined below.
 Note that these conclusions have been drawn as a result of discussions with the NHS.